This post may contain affiliate links. Please read our disclosure policy.

 Expert Tips

-- Make a Casserole Version: For a baked twist, use croissants or leftover pastries, layer them in a small dish, pour the custard over, and bake for a single serving French toast casserole.
+Try a casserole version.
+Use croissants or leftover pastries, layer them in a small baking dish, pour the custard over the top, and bake for a single serving French toast casserole.

-- Whipped Cream and Chocolate Chips: A dollop of whipped cream with mini chocolate chips turns French toast into a treat.
+Whipped Cream and Chocolate Chips: A dollop of homemade whipped cream and a small handful of chocolate chips turns this into something closer to dessert.

 Frequently Asked Questions